SUUKRAT-183/Academic-Research-Navigator/README.md

 ## 🎨 Design Philosophy

-Research Navigator intentionally avoids the appearance of a conventional catalogue interface.
+Academic Research Navigator intentionally avoids the appearance of a conventional catalogue interface.

 The design uses a dark research-oriented visual system with: